 Apparently, 1970 was the year when the American New Left imploded.
-After the Kent State massacre in May of that year, the nascent sectarian turbulence among leftist activists nationwide became openly internecine ideological conflict.
+After the Kent State massacre on May 4 of that year, the nascent sectarian turbulence among leftist activists nationwide became openly internecine ideological conflict.

 In Seattle, the implosion provoked the demise of Helix, the now-legendary underground newspaper that was founded in March 1967 and abruptly ceased publication in June 1970.
 Helix editor and illustrator Walt Crowley (1947-2007) would later confirm the implosion’s role in Helix‘s demise.

 “After Kent State, the left had gone totally wiggy,” Crowley told Seattle Weekly in 1989.
 “And the drug scene was brutal.”
 In the wake of Helix, the local media needs of Seattle’s counterculture would be served — if only temporarily — by the more overtly political and brazenly militant newspaper Sabot, whose debut issue was published on the date in focus here.
 The new paper was founded by the Seattle Liberation Front to fill the alt-journalistic void left in Seattle after Helix.

 Sabot‘s collective staff crucially included local radical feminists among its leadership, and thus its pages featured critiques of male chauvinism within the contemporary antiwar and black liberation movements.
 The new paper also reported on the then-ongoing Seattle Seven conspiracy trial as witnessed by trial defendant and Sabot staffer Susan Stern, among others.

 The militant rhetoric typically employed within the pages of Sabot was evident on the very first page of the debut issue, where the collective staff introduced itself with the following words, which also explained the alleged etymology of the word “sabotage”: